eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-sdk-language-server-protocol.md

 }
 ```

 Language server launcher IDE plugins may contribute their own actions to be called.
-The language server plugin itself contributes an action with the id "lsp.applyTextEdit", which will apply a list of LSP `TextEdit` objects in the currently active editor.
+The language server plugin itself contributes two actions with the ids "lsp.applyTextEdit" and "lsp.applyWorkspaceEdit".
+The first will apply a list of LSP `TextEdit` objects in the currently active editor.
+The second one applies a an LSP `WorkspaceEdit` to files in the workspace, either in an editor if the file is open, or on disk if they are not.